The momentum for recycling consumer goods is building. But while recycling more is a great measurement for success, recycling fast is not.

 What do we mean by “re-commerce” and “resale?”

-Re-commerce, or reverse commerce, simply means selling previously owned goods.
+Re-commerce, or reverse commerce, means selling previously owned goods.
 Originally, the phrase referred more to upgrading technology, but it now captures the physical and virtual marketplaces where secondhand goods are sold.

 And while the word “re-commerce” may be new, the idea of reselling goods is not.
 For years and years, people have turned to garage sales and thrift stores to find new homes for their items and make a little money to boot.